ndtoan96/gofs/README.md

 # Gofs

-A simple static file server inspired by [dufs](https://github.com/sigoden/dufs).
+A featureful file server inspired by [dufs](https://github.com/sigoden/dufs).
 `gofs` uses very little JavaScript (only for drag and drop), this allows it to work even on browsers with limited capabilities (for example, browser on some e-reader devices).